uoregon-libraries/rais-image-server/docker/s3demo/README.md

 ### Start the stack

-Run `docker compose up` and visit `http://localhost`.
+Run `docker compose up -d minio && sleep 1 && docker compose up -d` and visit `http://localhost`.
 Gaze upon your glorious images, lovingly served up by RAIS.

+You *must* make sure your minio container is running first (hence the weird command above), as the s3demo will crash on startup if minio isn't ready.

 Caveats
 ---